-PROS CONTRAS • greatly improves access and reduces costs for some groups of users (but not generally for the poorest because without help they cannot afford the cost of waterwell construction except in very shallow water-table areas) • interactions with in-situ sanitation can cause public health hazard and could make any waterborne epidemic more difficult to control, and also potentially hazardous where serious natural groundwater contamination present • especially appropriate for 'non quality-sensitive' uses - could be stimulated in this regard to reduce pressure on stretched municipal water-supplies • may encounter sustainability problems in cities or towns where principal aquifer is significantly confined and/or mains water-supply leakage is relatively low • reduces pressure on municipal water-utility supply and can be used to meet demands whose location or temporal peaks present dif- ficulty • can distort the technical and economic basis for municipal water utility operations with major implications for utility finance, tariffs and investments • supply leakage neighbourhoods but they simultaneously reduce utility revenue collection and make it more difficult to maintain highly subsidised 'social tariffs' for minimal use.
+- interactions with in-situ sanitation can cause public health hazard and could make any waterborne epidemic more difficult to control, and also potentially hazardous where serious natural groundwater contamination present - may encounter sustainability problems in cities or towns where principal aquifer is significantly confined and/or mains water-supply leakage is relatively low - can distort the technical and economic basis for municipal water utility operations with major implications for utility finance, tariffs and investments neighbourhoods but they simultaneously reduce utility revenue collection and make it more difficult to maintain highly subsidised 'social tariffs' for minimal use.
 Where a municipal water utility has excess resources and is subject to commercial incentives, it may market mains water supply as a substitute for private supply and distort the policy dialogue on rational urban water provision.